A Life of Galileo

 The set was full of striking, contrasting colours.
 Against a background of blue graph paper, red structures were brought on and off, which adds to the non-illusionary Verfrumdungseffekt technique.
 Galileo's explanations of his theories by using objects as demonstrations kept these moments interesting.
 The costumes worn by Galileo and his companions were modern in comparison to the medieval vestments worn by the church, which demonstrated how science was advancing further than the church.

 What a great follow-up to The Resistible Rise of Arturo Ui.
 Although I prefer that production, this was a fascinating Brechtian production with a strong cast.
-This should be seen at a Full Price.
+This should be seen at a Top Price.